-These rules apply only to the filing of documents with the county/district clerk.
-These rules do not apply to the filing of documents directly with a judge as contemplated by Tex.
-R. Civ.
+These rules apply only to the filing of documents with the district clerk.
+These rules do not apply to the filing of documents directly with a judge as contemplated by TEX.
+R. CIV.
 P. 74.

-Rule 3.3 Documents
+Rule 3.3 Documents That May Be Electronically Filed

-- (a) A document that can be filed in a traditional manner with the county/district clerk may be electronically filed with the exception of the following documents: - i) citations or writs bearing the seal of the court; - ii) returns of citation; - iii) bond; - iv) wills; - v) subpoenas; - vi) proof of service of subpoenas; - vii) documents to be presented to a court in camera, solely for the purpose o obtaining ruling on the discoverability of such documents; - viii) documents sealed pursuant to Tex.
-R. Civ.
-P. 76a; and - viii) documents to which access is otherwise restricted by law or court order, including a document filed in a proceeding under Chapter 33, Notice of Abortion, Family Code. - (i) A motion to have a document sealed, as well as any response to such a motion, may be electronically filed.
+- (a) A document that can be filed in a traditional manner with the district clerk may be electronically filed with the exception of the following documents: - i) citations or writs bearing the scal of the court; - ii) returns of citation; - iii) bonds; - iv) subpocnas; - v) proof of service of subpocnas; - vi) documents to be presented to a court in carnera, solely for the purpose of obtaining a ruling on the discoverability of such documents; - vii) documents sealed pursuant to TEX.
+R. CIV.
+P. 76a; and - viii) documents to which access is otherwise restricted by law or court order, including a document filed in a proceeding under Chapter 33, Family Code. - (b) A motion to have a document sealed, as well as any response to such a motion, may be electronically filed.

-Rule 3.4 Documents Containing Signatures
+Rule 3.4.
+Documents Containing Signatures

-- (a) A document that is required to be verified, notarized, acknowledged, sworn to, or made under oath may be electronically filed only as a scanned image. - (b) A document that requires the signatures of opposing parties (such as a Rule 11 agreement) may be electronically filed only as a scanned image. - (c) Any affidavit or other paper described in Rule 3.4 (a) or (b) that is to be attached to an electronically-filed document may be scanned and electronically filed along with the underlying document - (d) Where a filer has electronically filed a scanned image under this rule, the filer is required to maintain the document for at least two years after the final resolution of the action, including the final resolution of all appeals.
+- (a) A document that is required to be verified, notarized, acknowledged, sworn to, or made under oath may be electronically filed only as a scanned image. - (b) A document that requires the signatures of opposing parties (such as a Rule 11 agreement) may be electronically filed only as a scanned image. - (c) Any affidavit or other paper described in Rule 3.4(a) or (b) that is to be attached to an electronically-filed document may be scanned and electronically filed along with the underlying document. - (d) Where a filer has electronically filed a scanned image under this rule, a court may require the filer to properly file the document in a traditional manner with the district clerk.
+A third party may request the court in which the matter is pending to allow inspection of a document maintained by the filer.